vigneshavm/Interview-questions/TS.md

 ## **Interface vs. Type**

 - "`interface` and `type` are both used to define the structure of data in TypeScript."
+- Both can define object shapes.
+-  **interface is extendable and used for OOP-style contracts**.
+- **type is more flexible** (e.g., unions, intersections) but cannot be reopened/extended like interfaces.
 - "Interfaces are mainly for describing object shapes and can be **extended** or **implemented** by classes."
 - "Types are more flexible — they can describe **objects, primitives, unions, intersections**, and more."
 - "One major difference is: **interfaces can be merged**, but **types cannot** be merged once created."
-- "In practice, if I'm only defining an object structure, I prefer using an `interface`."
+- "In practice,  I prefer using an `interface` --> if I'm only defining an object structure,."
-- "If I need to create something complex, like combining multiple types or handling different kinds of data, then `type` is a better fit."
+- I prefer using an `type` --> If I need to create something complex, like combining multiple types or handling different kinds of data

 **Example**: